Cristian Álvarez (footballer, born 1985)

-Cristian Darío Álvarez Azad (born 13 November 1985) is an Argentine professional footballer who plays for Spanish club Real Zaragoza as a goalkeeper.
+Cristian Darío Álvarez Azad (born 13 November 1985) is an Argentine former professional footballer who played as a goalkeeper.

 Club career

 Rosario Central

 Born in General Lagos, Santa Fe Province, Álvarez came through the youth ranks at hometown club Rosario Central, making his first-team debut in a Copa Libertadores game against Paraguayan side Cerro Porteño on 23 February 2006, a 0–2 home defeat.
 He went on to fully establish himself as first choice, playing two seasons in the Primera División.

 Espanyol

 In late May 2008, Álvarez joined Spanish team RCD Espanyol, signing a five-year contract.
 He spent most of his spell with the Catalans restricted to Copa del Rey matches, being barred in La Liga by Cameroonian Carlos Kameni; his longest run in the latter competition came during the 2009–10 season as the starter had been selected to the 2010 Africa Cup of Nations and he made four appearances, conceding as many goals in two wins, one draw and one loss.

 Álvarez was promoted to first choice for the start of the 2011–12 campaign by manager Mauricio Pochettino, with Kameni also still in the roster.